liferay/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/03-liferay-clustering.markdown

 # Liferay Clustering [](id=liferay-clustering)

-@product@ is designed to serve everything from the smallest to the largest web sites.
+@product@ can serve everything from the smallest to the largest web sites.
 Out of the box, it's configured optimally for a single server environment.
 If one server isn't sufficient to serve the high traffic needs of your site, Liferay scales to the size you need.

 ![Figure 5.1: Liferay is designed to scale to as large an installation as you need.](../../images/enterprise-configuration.png)